-The determination of groundwater under the direct influence of surface water is based on documentation of source construction characteristics, geology, topography, site-specific measurements of biological water quality, and field evaluation.
+The determination of groundwater under the direct influence of surface water process is an important way to monitor drinking water quality and the impact of development on the environment.
+The method for making these investigations and determinations in Georgia is based on documentation of source construction characteristics, geology, topography, site-specific measurements of biological water quality, and field evaluation.